tedmoore/schelp2/docs/Classes/UserView.md

 |----------|-------------|
 | `` | A Function. |

 ### `background`
- Sets the color used to fill the whole area occupied by the view below the drawing done in [drawFunc](#drawfunc).
+ Sets the color used to fill the whole area occupied by the view below the drawing done in [#-drawFunc](#-drawfunc).
 You can set the background at any moment, even within the `drawFunc`, but any drawing done in that Function will always be displayed on top of the background.**Arguments:**

 | Argument | Description |
 |----------|-------------|
 | `` | A Color. |

 ### `drawingEnabled`
- Whether the [drawFunc](#drawfunc) will be called when the view is redrawing itself.
-Note that [background](#background) will be painted regardless of this variable.
+ Whether the [#-drawFunc](#-drawfunc) will be called when the view is redrawing itself.
+Note that [#-background](#-background) will be painted regardless of this variable.
 The default value is `true`.**Arguments:**

 | Argument | Description |
 |----------|-------------|
 | `` | A Boolean. |

 ### `clearOnRefresh`
- Whether the view shall clear the last drawing done in [drawFunc](#drawfunc) before being redrawn.
-If this is `false`, the view will continuously draw on top of all the previous drawing whenever it is redrawn, until [clearDrawing](#cleardrawing) is called.
+ Whether the view shall clear the last drawing done in [#-drawFunc](#-drawfunc) before being redrawn.
+If this is `false`, the view will continuously draw on top of all the previous drawing whenever it is redrawn, until [#-clearDrawing](#-cleardrawing) is called.
 The default value is `true`.**Arguments:**

 | Argument | Description |
 |----------|-------------|
 | `` | A Boolean. |

 ### `clearDrawing`
- If [clearOnRefresh](#clearonrefresh) is `false`, you can call this method to manually clear any drawing done in [drawFunc](#drawfunc) so far.
+ If [#-clearOnRefresh](#-clearonrefresh) is `false`, you can call this method to manually clear any drawing done in [#-drawFunc](#-drawfunc) so far.

 ### Animation

 ### `animate`
  Whether the view shall redraw itself internally at a regular time interval (frame rate).
-See [frameRate](#framerate) for the way to adjust that interval.
+See [#-frameRate](#-framerate) for the way to adjust that interval.
 The default value is `false`.**Arguments:**

 | Argument | Description |
 |----------|-------------|
 | `` | A Boolean. |

 ### `frameRate`
- The interval at which the view regularly redraws itself, if [animate](#animate) is `true`.
+ The interval at which the view regularly redraws itself, if [#-animate](#-animate) is `true`.
 You can change the desired frame rate by setting this variable.
 The default frame rate is 60fps.
 > **Note:** Getting the value of this variable will return the average actual frame rate.
 If it is lower than the desired frame rate set as described above, that implies that the view tries but does not manage to redraw itself at that frame rate.
-The reason may typically be that the drawing defined in [drawFunc](#drawfunc) is computationally too demanding for the system.
+The reason may typically be that the drawing defined in [#-drawFunc](#-drawfunc) is computationally too demanding for the system.

 **Arguments:**